-3.10.1.2 Department of Transportation Act of 1966, Section 4(f), as Amended Section 4(f) of the Department of Transportation Act of 1966 (as amended by SAFETEA-LU, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) gives special consideration to architectural and archaeological resources that are either listed on or eligible for listing on the NRHP and affected by transportation projects.
+3.10.2.2 Department of Transportation Act of 1966, Section 4(f), as Amended Section 4(f) of the Department of Transportation Act of 1966 (as amended by SAFETEA-LU, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) gives special consideration to architectural and archaeological resources that are either listed on or eligible for listing on the NRHP and affected by transportation projects.
 Section 4(f) only applies to projects undertaken by U.S. DOT agencies, including FHWA.
 The Determinations of Eligibility and Findings of Effect established through the Section 106 process are used to address historic properties in the Section 4(f) evaluation, but Section 106 and Section 4(f) are separate acts with separate requirements.
 Section 4(f) is discussed in detail in Section 3.11: Section 4(f).

-&lt;sup>1 SCDOT.
+1 SCDOT.
 2017.
 "A Cultural Resource Survey of the Proposed Improvements to the Carolina Crossroads Corridor".
 Prepared by Edwards-Pitman Environmental, Inc. Ryan O. Sipe, David Adair, and Michael Miller.

-3.10.2 HOW WERE CULTURAL RESOURCES IDENTIFIED?
+3.10.3 HOW WERE CULTURAL RESOURCES IDENTIFIED?

-3.10.2.1 Literature and Records Search
+3.10.3.1 Literature and Records Search

 A literature review and records search was undertaken prior to the field survey.
-Background research was conducted to identify all previously recorded cultural resources located within the area of potential effect (APE)

-of the proposed project.
+Background research was conducted to identify all previously recorded cultural resources located within the APE of the proposed project.

 This background research also helped to develop a cultural and historic context to evaluate newly recorded resources identified within the APE of the proposed project during the cultural resource field survey.
 ArchSite, the National Register of Historic Places (NRHP) property files, the South Carolina Statewide Survey's Inventory of Historic Properties, and cultural resources survey reports maintained by the South Carolina Department of Archives and History (SCDAH) were examined to identify previously recorded cultural resources and those that are listed in or determined eligible for listing in the NRHP located within 0.5-mile of the defined APE.
-In addition, requests for information were sent to Indian tribal governments during project scoping, including the Catawba Indian Nation, Cherokee Nation, Eastern Band of Cherokee, and the United Keetoowah Band of Cherokee Indians in Oklahoma.
-While none had information to provide, each was interested in being further consulted as the project progressed.
+In addition, requests for information were sent to Indian tribal governments during project scoping, including the Catawba Indian Nation, Cherokee Nation, Eastern Band of Cherokee, and the United

-Area of potential effect The eographic area or areas within which an undertaking [proposed project] may directly or indirectly cause changes in the character or use of historic properties, if any such properties exist.
+Area of potential effect

+The geographic area or areas

+within which an undertaking

+[proposed project] may

+directly or indirectly cause

+changes in the character or

+use of historic properties, if

+any such properties exist.